helenrm365/rm365-tools-testing/LABELS_GENERATION_LOGIC.md

 # Labels Generation Logic Documentation

 ## Overview
 The Labels Generation system creates product labels with barcodes, prices, and sales data.
-It uses the **same data architecture as Inventory Management** for consistency - fetching products directly from UK Magento database, filtering by custom product_status attribute, and using aggregated sales tables for 6M data.
+It uses the **same data architecture as Inventory Management** for consistency - fetching products directly from UK Magento database, filtering by custom discontinued_status attribute, and using aggregated sales tables for 6M data.

 **Key Principle:** Labels and Inventory Management share identical product sourcing, filtering, and 6M data logic to ensure consistency across the system.